ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 describe her to me so that you may ease my conscious."

 "Very well," Cain began.
 "Well, what is there to say?
-I have not seen her in over twenty years, but I suppose I can reveal to you the thing I do remember about her.
+I have not seen her in over twenty years, but I suppose I can reveal to you the things I do remember about her.

 "When I go back in to my earliest memories, I have this strange feeling of